top of page

 The village life in Badami

-We then walked through the rural landscape of Badami, taking in the ancient but interesting houses with their colourful doors, the very colourful local women and the pointed-hat donning men.
+We then walked through the rural landscape of Badami, taking in the ancient but interesting houses with their colourful doors, vibrantly dressed local women and the pointed-hat donning men.

 villagers in India Badami